ihashirjadoon/Calculator/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 Feel free to customize this README according to your preferences.
-Happy calculating! 🧮✨" > README.md git init git add README.md git commit -m "Initial commit" git branch -M main git remote add origin https://github.com/your-username/simple-calculator.git git push -u origin main
+Happy calculating! 🧮✨